MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 [Azure subscription scale limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits) might have a bearing on application design, technology choices, and the definition of scale-units.

-When designing a highly-available architecture, start by asking these questions.
+When designing a highly available architecture, start by asking these questions.

 **How many requests is the solution required to support for each user flow?
 Are the usage patterns predictable?**